kaidokert/redis-collectd-plugin/README.md

 redis-collectd-plugin
 =====================

+### Fork description

+This is a fork of [redis_info plugin](https://github.com/powdahound/redis-collectd-plugin).
+It should be compatible in every way, except it uses Python redis library to fetch the info, and also allows to check sizes/values of arbitrary keys - which is useful for monitoring things like Celery queue lengths.

+### Original plugin

 A [Redis](http://redis.io) plugin for [collectd](http://collectd.org) using collectd's [Python plugin](http://collectd.org/documentation/manpages/collectd-python.5.shtml).

 You can capture any kind of Redis metrics like: